Lavenderjiang/15112F17_Term_Project_ColorfulNote/timeLog/timesheet.md

   - Amplitude --> area of dot; Pitch --> polar angle; polar angle --> colormap [Done on Nov 25; Took 3 hours]
   - Chord --> color tone; Tempo --> brightness
   - Output .png image [Done on Nov 27; Took 0.5 hour]
-  - One ring at a time
+  - One ring at a time [Done on Nov 28; Took 1 hour]

 ## webapp
 UI for the program